austinhuang0131/joinmatrix/guide.md

 #### Hold on, what's a Space?

 Discord users may be familiar with this format, but Spaces are not exactly the same as a Discord "server".
 A Space[^10] is a list that can include other rooms and Spaces.
 It can be used to organize your own rooms, or for a community to organize all their rooms.
-Joining a Space does not imply joining all of its rooms (however, rooms can choose to require users to join a Space first), nor does leaving a Space imply leaving all of its rooms (although you can configure your client to do so).
+Joining a Space does not imply joining all of its rooms (however, rooms can choose to require users to join a Space first), nor does leaving a Space imply leaving all of its rooms (by default).

 On Element and SchildiChat, Spaces show up on the left of your room list.
 Selecting one will filter your room list to DMs with members of the Space and joined rooms within the Space.
 To see rooms that you have not yet joined, click the Explore button (see above).